vic/spec/README.md

 and the data specifications created with it are not useful for checking at compile time.
 For that use Elixir builtin [@spec typespecs][typespecs]

-Specs cannot be used for pattern matching like in function heads, as validating with Spec would involve calling some Elixir runtime functions which are not allowed inside a pattern match.
-If you are looking for a way to create composable patterns take a look at [Expat][expat] which was actually born in to the same mother than Spec.
+Specs cannot be used for pattern matching in function heads, as validating with Spec would involve calling some Elixir runtime functions which are not allowed inside a pattern match.
+If you are looking for a way to create composable patterns take a look at [Expat][expat] which was actually born to the same mother than Spec.
 (that is to say I'm author of both :D)

 ## Purpose